brichard19/BitCrack/README.md

 `threads:` The number of threads in a block.
 This must be a multiple of 32.
 The default is 256.

 `Keys per thread:` The number of keys each thread will process.
 The performance (keys per second) increases asymptotically with this value.
-The default is256.
+The default is 256.
 Increasing this value will cause the kernel to run longer, but more keys will be processed.